Applications are now closed

 When do internships start?

-Applicants will be subject to our competitive assessment process, and funding will be awarded to those students who display an excellent academic record and strong interest in China.
-There will be three stages of assessment:
+Online internships are competitive.
+Funding will be awarded to candidates who have a strong academic record and can demonstrate an interest in China.
+There are three stages of assessment:

 - written application